-One of the first things to be done when you apply for long-term disability benefits is complete claim forms.
+When a person stops working, they must consider LTD benefits.
+One of the first things in the application process to be done is complete claim forms.
+Insurance companies require such forms when filing a claim.
 When you apply for long-term disability benefits, be sure to list specific reasons why you cannot do your job due to your disability.
 You should not simply say that you cannot work because of your condition.

-You should make sure to note how the condition affects your ability to work and your day to day life.
-You should not feel limited to the space provided to write your information, and can attach additional pages to the claim forms if desired.
-Consider contacting an attorney if you are unsure what you should do to strengthen your claim.
+You should make sure to note how the condition affects your ability to work and your day-to-day life.
+You should not feel limited to the space provided to write your information and can attach additional pages to the claim forms if desired.
+Consider contacting a disability attorney if you are unsure what you should do to strengthen your claim.

 Your employer will be required to fill out some paperwork regarding your disability claim as well.
 Typically, your employer will need to answer questions regarding your job duties, your salary, and when you stopped working.

 Insurance companies often require you to have your doctor(s) complete forms for your claim.
 These forms are typically called “Attending Physician Statements” (APS).
 It is important that you discuss the APS directly with your provider before giving them the form in order to make sure they are supportive of your claim and will advocate for you on the APS.
 If they are not supportive and they complete the form, it could hurt your claim and result in a denial of benefits.